 - inSync Client restores all the data including system settings and MAPI data on the new device.

 - inSync Client moves the restored data which is saved at the temporary location to relevant paths and folders as required.

 The device is ready to be shipped to the user.

 - Login to the new device which is ready to be used.

 The user can use both devices until the administrator decides to deactivate the older device.

 The following table describes the multi-step process for the integrated mass deployment (IMD) device replace.

-See User actions after adding a new device for Non-AD users.
+See Adding a new device for Non-AD users.